-Deb Roth, Dean of Students/ V.P. of Student Life 620.327.8236 (office) 620.217.7421(cell)Makenna Grow435.232.3935 Resident DirectorGage Dowling843.801.0627 Resident DirectorOn-Call Phone620.217.0051
+Michael Smalley, V.P. of Student Life 620.327.8236 (office) 316.303.7628(cell)Makenna Grow435.232.3935 Resident DirectorAva Bachert469.288.2235 Resident DirectorOn-Call Phone620.217.0051

 Resident Directors carry cellular telephones and can be reached in case of emergency.
-Emergency calls received by Hesston College employees are promptly referred to the Vice President for Student Life, Dean of Students, Residence Hall Director and Resident Assistant on duty, who then notify the appropriate city emergency departments (Police, Ambulance, or Fire Departments).
+Emergency calls received by Hesston College employees are promptly referred to the Vice President for Student Life, Residence Hall Director and Resident Assistant on duty, who then notify the appropriate city emergency departments (Police, Ambulance, or Fire Departments).
 All individuals in this line of notification are encouraged to call 911 at any point if situations appear to warrant immediate action.
 All emergency calls are followed up by individuals by providing a written incident report on all emergency situations.
 Criminal investigations, vehicle accidents, and/or moving violations are referred to the Hesston Police Department.